Crash bar: History

-However these moves were not globally copied.
+However, these moves were not globally copied.
 For example, in the United States, at least 602 people died in the Iroquois Theatre fire in Chicago in December 1903 because of door latch designs that were difficult for fleeing patrons to open.
-Five years later 174 people in Ohio died in the Collinwood school fire, which led to a national outcry in the United States for greater fire safety in buildings.
+A survivor of the Iroquois Theater fire, Carl Prinzler, along with architect Henry H. Dupont, independently developed and were awarded a series of nine patents relating to new and improved exit door hardware.
+All of the patent designs focused on a single lever bar (and related hardware) that would cause a locked door to pop open when simple interior pressure was exerted upon it.
+The bar would be mounted waist high from the ground.
+Five years later, 174 people in Ohio died in the Collinwood school fire, which led to a national outcry in the United States for greater fire safety in buildings.

-On 31 December 1929, some 37 years after the panic bolt was patented, 71 children died during the Glen Cinema disaster at a Hogmanay film screening in Paisley, Renfrewshire, Scotland when a smoking cellulose nitrate film canister sparked panic.
+On 31 December 1929, some 37 years after the panic bolt was patented, 71 children died during the Glen Cinema disaster at a Hogmanay film screening in Paisley, Renfrewshire, Scotland, when a smoking cellulose nitrate film canister sparked panic.
 Children rushing to escape the cinema became crushed against the padlocked exit doors.
 Even after a police officer broke a padlock, the inward-opening doors were held shut by the mass of bodies behind them.

 Justification for use

 By the end of the 20th century, most countries had building codes (or regulations) which require all public buildings have a minimum number of fire and emergency exits.
 Crash bars are fitted to these types of doors because they are proven to save lives in the event of human crushes.
 Panic can often occur during mass building evacuations caused by fires or explosions.

 In the event emergency exits are required, the crash bar works efficiently to allow people to pass through security doors without a reduction in speed.
 A crash bar's fast-acting mechanism reduces the risk that a rushing crowd might suddenly become a logjam at the exits.
-Such a human crush, which has many historical precedents, can cause falls, crushing, and other injury because the rear of a crowd has no idea that the people at the front of a crowd have come across a door.
+Such a human crush, which has many historical precedents, can cause falls, crushing, and other injury because the rear of a crowd has no idea that the people at the front of a crowd are impeded by a door.

 Crash bars are typically found on doors which are required emergency exits serving a particular type or quantity of occupants.
 Common locations include doors which provide egress from assembly areas, doors which serve many occupants, or doors serving hazardous areas.
-For buildings subject to the International Building Code, or a locally adopted variation, they are required for certain healthcare, education, or assembly spaces, generally related to the number of occupants exiting through a given door.
+For buildings subject to the International Building Code or a locally adopted variation, they are required for certain healthcare, education, or assembly spaces, generally related to the number of occupants expected to exit quickly through a given door.